Angel Rubio

-Angel Rubio (born April 12, 1975) is a former American football defensive end who played one season with the Arizona Cardinals of the National Football League (NFL).
-He was drafted by the Pittsburgh Steelers in the seventh round of the 1998 NFL Draft.
-Rubio played college football at Southeast Missouri State University and attended Ceres High School in Ceres, California.
-He was also a member of the San Francisco 49ers, Cincinnati Bengals, Orlando Predators, Las Vegas Outlaws, Detroit Fury, Dallas Desperados and Austin Wranglers.
+Angel Rubio (born April 12, 1975) is an American former professional football defensive end who played one season with the Arizona Cardinals of the National Football League (NFL).
+He was selected by the Pittsburgh Steelers in the seventh round of the 1998 NFL draft after playing college football at Southeast Missouri State University.
+He was also a member of the San Francisco 49ers, Cincinnati Bengals, Orlando Predators, Las Vegas Outlaws, Detroit Fury, Dallas Desperados, and Austin Wranglers.

-Early years
+Early life

-Rubio garnered All-District and All-League recognition at Ceres High School.
+Rubio garnered All-District and All-League recognition at Ceres High School in Ceres, California.

 College career

 Rubio played for the Southeast Missouri State Redhawks from 1993 to 1997, recording a total of 330 tackles.
 He set Southeast Missouri career records with 21.5 sacks and 44.0 tackles for loss.
-He earned American Football Coaches Association and The Sports Network First-team Division I-AA All-American honors as well as Associated Press and Football Gazette Second-team Division I-AA All-American honors his senior year in 1997.
+He earned American Football Coaches Association and The Sports Network first-team Division I-AA All-American honors as well as Associated Press and Football Gazette second-team Division I-AA All-American honors his senior year in 1997.
 Rubio was also named the Ohio Valley Conference Defensive Player of the Year in 1997 after recording 114 tackles and seven sacks.
-He garnered First-team All-OVC recognition in 1997 as well as Second-team All-OVC accolades in 1994 and 1996.
+He garnered first-team All-OVC recognition in 1997 as well as second-team All-OVC accolades in 1994 and 1996.
 He missed the 1995 season due to a knee injury.
 Rubio was inducted into the Southeast Missouri Athletics Hall of Fame in 2014.

 Professional career

-Rubio was drafted by the Pittsburgh Steelers of the NFL with the 221st pick in the 1998 NFL Draft.
+Rubio was selected by the Pittsburgh Steelers of the NFL in the seventh round with the 221st pick in the 1998 NFL draft.
 He was signed by the Steelers in May 1998.

-He was traded to the San Francisco 49ers on August 24, 1998.
-Rubio was waived by the 49ers on September 22, 1998.
-He was signed by the NFL's Cincinnati Bengals on September 23, 1998, but released a week later.
-He was then re-signed to the San Francisco 49ers' practice squad in October 1998.
-Rubio was released by the 49ers on September 6, 1999.
-He signed with the Arizona Cardinals of the NFL on September 6, 1999.
+Rubio was traded to the San Francisco 49ers on August 24, 1998.
+He was waived by the 49ers on September 22, 1998.

+Rubio was signed by the Cincinnati Bengals on September 23, 1998, but released a week later.

+Rubii was then re-signed to the 49ers' practice squad in October 1998.
+He was released by the 49ers on September 6, 1999.

+Rubio signed with the Arizona Cardinals of the NFL on September 6, 1999.
 He was released on September 27 and re-signed on November 3, 1999.
 Rubio appeared in the final two games of the season.

-He was selected by the Las Vegas Outlaws of the XFL with the 181st pick in the XFL Draft.
+Rubio was selected by the Las Vegas Outlaws of the XFL with the 181st pick in the XFL draft.
 He was named to the XFL's all league first-team.

 Rubio was signed by the Orlando Predators of the Arena Football League (AFL) on May 25, 2001.

-He was traded to the Detroit Fury on November 6, 2002.
+Rubio was traded to the Detroit Fury on November 6, 2002.
 He was released by the Fury on April 27, 2004.

 Rubio was signed by the AFL's Dallas Desperados on April 29, 2004.
 He was released on September 29, 2004.

-He was signed by the Austin Wranglers of the AFL on November 8, 2004.
-Rubio was released by the Wranglers on January 10, 2007.
+Rubio was signed by the Austin Wranglers of the AFL on November 8, 2004.
+He was released by the Wranglers on January 10, 2007.